 For over the first century of the mission, the Congregation directed vocations to the local dioceses.
 Several who did join the Congregation were chosen to become bishops, including Servant of God, Bishop Theotonius Ganguly.
 With the local Church firmly established in the 1970s, the Congregation began accepting vocations in earnest.
 Today, Holy Cross continues to grow through the Final Professions and Ordinations of many Bangladeshi brothers and priests.

 Although Christians constitute a small minority (about 0.3%) in this predominantly Muslim country, the Congregation is well-known and respected.

 Notre Dame College in Dhaka, founded in 1949, is the premier college and institution of higher secondary education in the country.
-Plans are underway to transform it into a university.
+The excellence of the college's education moved the government and Church in Bangladesh to petition Holy Cross to found a university in the country, and Notre Dame University held its first classes on December 7, 2014.
 The Congregation also administers over a dozen high schools and trade schools.

 While educating some of the elite, the Congregation has a long history of advocating on behalf of the dignity and rights of the poor.
 In many ways, the work of Servant of God, Br.
 Flavian Laplante, C.S.C., epitomizes the Congregation’s outreach.
 He organized the fishermen in the coastal area near Chittagong into cooperatives and built an orphanage and schools for them.

 It is this heroic witness of the Holy Cross brothers that led me and many others to answer the call of Our Lord to fall in step with them.
 We today seek to build on their great legacy of zeal by expanding our educational programs into the tribal regions, which are poorer and more marginalized. – Br.
 John Rozario, C.S.C.
 Read more ...